tectonic-typesetting/tectonic/docs/src/howto/build-tectonic/index.md

 [pkg-config]: https://www.freedesktop.org/wiki/Software/pkg-config/

-If using [pkg-config], the setting the environment variable `TECTONIC_PKGCONFIG_FORCE_SEMI_STATIC` will cause the build system to attempt to link with external libraries statically rather than dynamically.
+If using [pkg-config], setting the environment variable `TECTONIC_PKGCONFIG_FORCE_SEMI_STATIC` will cause the build system to attempt to link with external libraries statically rather than dynamically.
 System libraries, such as `libc` and `libm` on Unix systems, will still be linked